Quantum-enhanced photocell based on GaN quantum dots: The Quantum photocell model

-Now, we will analyze the allowed transitions between these levels under illumination.
-Ideally, we would like to analyze the effects of solar radiation, but since we are dealing with only a few levels, we will only be concerned with radiation of a particular frequency tuned to the energy gap between the desired levels in our two-dot system.
-For our photocell, we will not use the \(\ket{a^{*}}\) level.
-Since the state \(\ket{b}\) has no dipole moment either, we will only be concerned with the dipole moments of the intermediate states.
-We will further concern ourselves with a pumping field that is parallel to the dipole moment of the exciton.
-Practically, this can be realized using a polarizing filter.
-From the Weisskopf-Wigner theory of spontaneous decay, we know that the transition rate between two levels is given by
+We now examine the transitions between the new energy levels mediated by photonic (illumination) and phononic (lattice vibration) interactions. \footnote{While the comprehensive study of solar radiation effects would be ideal, our focus will be strategically confined to specific radiation frequencies that correspond precisely to the energy gap between targeted levels within our two-dot system, thereby enabling precise control over the transition dynamics.} For our photocell configuration, as presented the the \autoref{fig:energy_levels}, we only consider the ground state and first set of excited levels.
+Additionally, since the state $\ket{b}$ lacks a dipole moment, our attention will be directed exclusively toward the dipole moments of the first excited energy manifold.
+To facilitate efficient transitions, we will incorporate a pumping field aligned parallel to the dipole moment of the exciton— a condition that can be practically achieved through the use of a polarizing filter.
+That said, as one recalls that the exitonic-photon coupling in QD is given as